Farm Aid is Hiring

 Farm Aid’s vision—of a transformed America in which family farmers and eaters are partners in a thriving farm and food system that benefits all—is not possible without actively being part of the struggle for racial equity and justice.
 We are on an active journey of taking stronger action to end racism in our society and in our farm and food system.

-Deeply rooted and at a time of exciting growth, Farm Aid seeks a Policy & Advocacy Manager to cultivate change in our farm and food systems.
+Deeply rooted and at a time of exciting growth, Farm Aid seeks a Farmer Hotline Operator to contribute to our efforts to cultivate change in our farm and food systems.

 Job Summary & Purpose